When I first launched my blog, I had no idea I’d eventually find success through the creation of my own e-course.

 - Using an e-course platform, like Udemy or Teachable.

-For my first course I went with Teachable and loved it!
+Personally I use Teachable and I love it!
 But the most important part is to keep in mind what will work for you and YOUR audience.

 Step Five to Creating a Profitable E-Course: Offer free insight first

-In the last year, I’ve since run four different e-courses (and am actually launching a new one TODAY on using Pinterest!)
+In the last year, I’ve since run four different e-courses!
 Any time I get ready for those launches, I do a number of things to first rouse my audience’s interest and get them excited about what’s to come.

 - Facebook lives.
 I LIVE for Facebook lives.
 It’s such a great way to quickly connect and show my audience exactly who I am and what my teaching style is like.